On this page

 Fixed costs must be at least €3,000 for each 3-month period from October 2020.
 Fixed costs are for instance rent, insurances, leases, maintenance and subscriptions.
 Please note: wage costs and other variable costs are not included.
 Wage costs are compensated through the NOW: Temporary Emergency Bridging Measure for Sustained Employment.

 How much reimbursement can you apply for?

+The Netherlands Enterprise Agency (RVO) will calculate the amount of the reimbursement based on the total turnover loss and a percentage for fixed costs that is set per sector.
 Normal turnover for each period is calculated based on turnover in the corresponding months in 2019.